Please choose program according to player’s age/level for more details

 The mission of the coach

-- Meet on a regular basis with fitness coaches to ensure a well-balanced training program.
+- Meet regularly with the fitness coach to ensure a well-balanced and coordinated training program.

 The mission of parents

-- Understand the TennisAsia Personal & Player Development Pathway that outlines how your child can progress in the sport.
+- Understand the TennisAsia Personal and Player Development Pathway that outlines how your child can progress in the sport.